Farouk-Taher/file-service-with-database/Readme.md

 ## Distributed file system

 Mainly it is upload, download, delete and update.
-So it's doing the basic CRUD operations on files
+So it's doing the basic CRUD operations on files in the database.

 ## Steps to Setup